-When G is known then it is enough for calculating SNR value.
-But in most cases this may result in wrong results.
-This is why it is better to calculate relative non absolute values of distance.
-Using this ideology microphones can be compared with human ear.
+It is enough to calculate the SNR value when G is known.
+But in most cases, this may end up with wrong results.
+This is why it is better to calculate relative non-absolute values of distance.
+Using this ideology, microphones can be compared with the human ear.
 Then we can write:

 R=R0 · 10 · 0.05·(G-G0)-0.005 · ΔSp;

-where R0 – distance of hearing sound with human ear, R- distance with directional microphone, G0 – ear directional coefficient. ΔSp – sensitivity difference between ear and microphone.
+R0 – is the distance of hearing a sound with the human ear, R- is the distance with a directional microphone, and G0 – is the ear directional coefficient. ΔSp – sensitivity difference between ear and microphone.

-In the diagram we can see that when G=15dB(value for good microphone) then distance is about 3 times bigger than ear.
-Practically speaking if we compare human ear and directional microphone in city (noisy area) then values would be like human ear can hear human speech at distance about 2- 4m and directional microphone can from about 6 – 12m.
-Outside city where noise level is low, ear can hear at distance 10m while directional microphone from more than 30m.
+The diagram shows that when G=15dB(value for a good microphone), the distance is three times bigger than the ear.
+If we compare the human ear and directional microphone in the city (noisy area), values would be that the human ear can hear human speech at a distance of about 2- 4m and the directional microphone can from about 6 – 12m.
+Outside the city, where the noise level is low, the ear can hear at 10m while the directional microphone is more than 30m.

-Of course there are more advanced methods like digital multichannel filtering and using high sensitivity sensors where threshold may reach -15dB.
-Sensitivity can also be increased by increasing size of antenna.
+There are more advanced methods like digital multichannel filtering and high sensitivity sensors where the threshold may reach -15dB.
+Sensitivity can also be increased by increasing the size of the antenna.

-As we mentioned at the beginning calculation shows that reaching 100 or 200 distance with directional microphones is quite difficult task.
-Normally there are directional microphones in market that can effectively register human speech (76dB) at distances about 50m.
+As we mentioned initially, the calculation shows that reaching 100 or 200m distances with directional microphones is quite difficult.
+Typically, directional microphones in the market can effectively register human speech (76dB) at distances close to 50m.

 Today spy technologies are accessible to everyone.
 Mobile apps such as TheTruthSpy can make smartphones fully feature remote trackers, microphones, and loggers.